NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 ==== Terrain Within Firing Cones

+Originally the plan was to use a raycasting method to find the line of sight.
+But this had two main problems.
+Firstly, it made getting the information required for obscured and in cover more difficult than it needed to be.
+As we are concered with the distances of many points within the firing cones a raycasting implementation would need to be done past terrain after contact with the firing cone.
+Secondly, it would require a 2D array representation of the game board to be created.
+This would require some kind of rasterisation of terrain and operatives to build.
+This would be very computationally intensive for a suboptimal solution.

 The rules for obscured and in cover are very specific in their requirements as covered earlier.
 This allows us to exploit the specifics of the problem to simplify the process.
 As the line of sight rules are more complicated than simply whether an operative is visible to another operative we need a unique solution to this problem.

+We can break the problem down into several parts:

++ Building the firing cone.
++ Determining what terrain is within the firing cone
+  + Creating a list of lines within the firing cone.
++ For each line finding the closest point to the operative.
++ Determining whether the point meets the obscured or in cover requirements.

 Both obscured and in cover are determined by the distance between the attacker / defender and a point at which terrain is within the firing cone.

-To do this we need to determine what terrain, if any, is within the firing cones.
-It is important to note that we are not just concerned with whether the terrain is within the firing cone, but also how close intersecting points are to operatives.
+// To do this we need to determine what terrain, if any, is within the firing cones.
+It is important to note that we are not just concerned with whether the terrain is within the firing cone, but also how close the terrain in the firing cone is to operatives.
 As our terrain is defined as a series of 2D points to construct a polygon we need to rebuild any terrain lines that fall within or accross the firing cones.

 We can determine whether a terrain line is within the firing cone if it satisfies any combination of the following two conditions: